mmcnair91/ACEAE-Labs/LDO_Voron0.2_Software_Firmware_Setup.md

   - Once git is installed, use the following command to download KIAUH into your home-directory: ```cd ~&& git clone https://github.com/dw-0/kiauh.git```
   - Start KIAUH by running this command: ```./kiauh/kiauh.sh```
   - You should now find yourself in the main menu of KIAUH.
 You will see several actions to choose from depending on what you want to do.
 To choose an action, simply type the corresponding number into the "Perform action" prompt and confirm by hitting ENTER.
+  - If prompted to install macros or additional things go ahead and select Yes

 ## Flashing firmware to the SKR Pico and Picobilical (based on instructions from [Voron Design](https://docs.vorondesign.com/build/software/skrPico_klipper.html) and [LDO](https://docs.ldomotors.com/en/voron/voron01/Picobilical#uploading-firmware))
  - Note: this is one of the more problematic steps in this process so pay close attention to instructions; I find this confusing because there are multiple instruction sources (LDO, Voron, Discords, etc.) and they all differ